flutter/website/src/resources/inside-flutter.md

 The approach is also used to avoid having constructors that allow inconsistent data to be created.
-For instance, the PointerDownEvent constructor does not allow the "down" property of PointerEvent to be set to "false" (a situation that would be self-contradictory);
+For instance, the PointerDownEvent constructor does not allow the `down` property of PointerEvent to be set to `false` (a situation that would be self-contradictory);
-instead, the constructor does not have a parameter for the "down" field and always sets it to "true".
+instead, the constructor does not have a parameter for the `down` field and always sets it to `true`.

 In general, the approach is to define valid interpretations for all values in the input domain.
 The simplest example is the Color constructor.